How Can I Get My Child to Eat Tooth-Friendly Foods?

 Ok, we can’t say for sure if EVERY kid will love ALL the foods listed here, but we bet you can find something that puts a smile on your kids’ faces!

 Encourage your child to drink water throughout the day!
-Not only does it help rinse their mouths after eating to remove leftover food pieces that could lead to decay, but water will keep saliva levels high and helps neutralize the acidic properties of foods, beverages that you child may have consumed during the day.
+Not only does it help rinse their mouths after eating to remove leftover food pieces that could lead to decay, but water will keep saliva levels high and helps neutralize the acidic properties of foods and beverages that your child may have consumed during the day.

 Natural fruits can make excellent and healthy snacks for your child.
 Fruit contains vitamins and minerals that a child needs to help grow strong and healthy.
 We must also be aware that natural fruits also contain a large amount of natural sugar, so we recommend you ensure your child brushes regularly throughout the day when consuming fruit.
 Some healthy fruit choices include: